RobertTalbert/discretecs/Video/scripts-module-5.md

 In this video, we've covered a lot of ground.
 We learned about what a solution to a recurrence relation is, how to show that a function is not a solution to a recurrence relation, how *not* to show that a function *is* a recurrence relation (namely by showing that the first few terms agree) and then showing how to properly check that a proposed solution to a recurrence relation really is one, without going through examples.

 Next we need to start dealing with the question of how to actually solve recurrence relations in the first place.

+## Additional CRM video

+- Setup: a_n = 4a_{n-1} - 4a_{n-2}, a0 = 1, a1 = 6
+- Go through process of setting up CE...
+CR are repeated.
+- What happens if we just ignore the fact?
+(Get contradiction)
+- Adjustment: Add factor of "n" to one of the terms
+- Solve, check